databricks / sjsonnet 0.5.6

 Standard Library

 Different from google/jsonnet, Sjsonnet does not implement the Jsonnet standard library std in Jsonnet code.
 Rather, those functions are implemented as intrinsics directly in the host language (in Std.scala).
-This allows both better error messages when the input types are wrong, as well as better performance for the more computationally-intense builtin functions.
+This allows both better error messages when the input types are wrong, as well as better performance for the more computationally-intense builtin functions, other implementations google/go-jsonnet and jrsonnet implement the Jsonnet standard library in the host language too.

 Client-Server